OWASP/Top10/2017/en/0x05-introduction.md

 **Don't stop at 10**.
 There are hundreds of issues that could affect the overall security of a web application as discussed in the [OWASP Developer's Guide](https://www.owasp.org/index.php/OWASP_Guide_Project) and the [OWASP Cheat Sheet Series](https://www.owasp.org/index.php/Category:Cheatsheets).
 These are essential reading for anyone developing web applications and APIs.
 Guidance on how to effectively find vulnerabilities in web applications and APIs is provided in the [OWASP Testing Guide](https://www.owasp.org/index.php/OWASP_Testing_Project).

 **Constant change**.
 The OWASP Top 10 will continue to change.
 Even without changing a single line of your application's code, you may become vulnerable as new flaws are discovered and attack methods are refined.
-Please review the advice at the end of the Top 10 in "What's Next For Developers, Testers, and Organizations" for more information.
+Please review the advice at the end of the Top 10 in What's Next For Developers, Testers, Organizations and Application Managers for more information.

 **Think positive**.
 When you're ready to stop chasing vulnerabilities and focus on establishing strong application security controls, OWASP is maintaining and promoting the [OWASP Application Security Verification Standard (ASVS)](https://www.owasp.org/index.php/ASVS) as a guide to organizations and application reviewers on what to verify.